-The City University of New York Law Review is dedicated to providing a forum for legal commentary that promotes the public interest and social justice; informs the legal community of new developments in public interest law; and provides a forum for practitioners from a wide array of social justice work.
-Published twice annually, the City University of New York Law Review reviews submissions for the Fall issue between May and September, and for the Spring issue between October and February.
+CUNY Law Review is dedicated to providing a forum for legal commentary that promotes the public interest and social justice, informs the legal community of new developments in public interest law, and provides a forum for practitioners from an array of areas within the legal community.
+Executive Articles are traditional scholarly articles under 25,000 words, typically written by law professors and others in the legal academy.

 Notes and Comments